binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     ssh -v -f -L 3391:localhost:3389 -N MyUserName@MyWindowsBox
     # Once the SSH channel is up, Your local RDP client just needs to talk to localhost:3391

-so there is no reason to not have all of your inter-machine communications encrypted, whether they be on the internet, or on what you think is a trusted LAN.
+So there is no reason to not have all of your inter-machine communications encrypted, whether they be on the internet, or on what you think is a trusted LAN.
 This is why firewalls are just another layer of defence and [nothing more](#vps-identify-risks-lack-of-firewall).

 #### NFS {#vps-countermeasures-disable-remove-services-harden-what-is-left-nfs}